licitdev/docs/configuration/data-model.md

 Items are data table rows, but with a twist.

-Since _rows can be related to other rows from other data tables_, we use the term items to emphasize that it represents all the information for one complete unit, or thing, or observation, _or well... item!_ Remember from our discussion above about traditional databases, the ideal relational database is _normalized_.
+Remember from our discussion above about traditional databases, the ideal relational database is _normalized_.
 Unfortunately, normalized data is not always the easiest for people to imagine or envision because related data is spread across multiple data tables.
+Therefore, when you access an item, you may get more than just the current collection's row level-data, _in some cases an item may provide access to the data in related rows._

-Therefore, when you access an item, you may get more than just the current collection's row level-data, _in some cases an item may provide access to the data in related rows._ You can access items from within the other app modules, such as [Content](/app/content), [User Directory](/app/user-directory), and [File Library](/app/file-library).
+You can access items from within the other app modules, such as [Content](/app/content), [User Directory](/app/user-directory), and [File Library](/app/file-library).

 ## Data Types